 BetterStart Postdoc on NHMRC Honour Role for External Assessment

 Every year, the National Health and Medical Research Council of Australia ask for the research community to undertake peer review of grant applications.
 The review panel spokespersons nominate an assessor whose review was of particularly high quality and of significant benefit to the deliberations of the panel.
 BetterStart researcher, Dr Alyssa Sawyer, appeared on the NHMRC list of reviewers who made an outstanding contribution.

 Friday, 10 April 2015

 Recent PhD graduate, Angela Gialamas, presented a poster at the Society for Research in Child Development in Philidelphia USA.
 Angela reported it was a huge and inspiring meeting.

 Tuesday, 24 March 2015

-John Lynch visits collaborators at the Federal University of Pelotas in Brasil.
+John Lynch visited collaborators at the Federal University of Pelotas in Brazil.
 This resulted in some exciting research collaborations and co-supervision of two PhD students who will hopefully be visiting Adelaide in the next year or two.

 Monday, 23 March 2015

-John Lynch visits collaborators at the Institute for Child Health in London.
+John Lynch visited collaborators at the Institute for Child Health in London.
 This resulted in a joint workshop to be held in July 2015 in London around causal mediation analysis in child health and development.